abhiTronix/vidgear/docs/help/get_help.md

 > Would you like to get help with VidGear?

-There are several ways to get help with VidGear, those are listed below:
+There are several ways to get help with VidGear:

 &nbsp;